-Alternatives Considered Feasibility Evaluation of Alternatives 1.
-Attachment to the New Bridge Not Feasible Trenchless Crossing of the Fraser River (Alternatives 2A, 2B, 2C and 2D) Not Feasible 3.
+Alternatives Considered Feasibility 1.
+Attachment to the New Bridge Not Feasible 2.
+Trenchless Crossing of the Fraser River (Alternatives 2A, 2B, 2C and 2D) Not Feasible 3.
 Through Richmond with Fraser River Crossing (Alternatives 3A, 3B and 3C) Not Feasible 4.
 Aerial Gas Line Crossing Not Feasible 5.
 Peak Shaving / Virtual Gas Line (Alternatives 5A and 5B) Not Feasible 6.
-Overland Gas Line (Alternatives 6A, 6B, 6C and 6D) Potentially Feasible Evaluation Ongoing 8
+Overland Gas Line (Alternatives 6A, 6B, 6C and 6D) Potentially Feasible